indoorLBS/ISQEA/README.md

 You are welcome to use our code and datasets for research use, but please do not forget to cite our paper :).

-Tiantian Liu, Huan Li, Hua Lu, Muhammad Aamir Cheema, Lidan Shou.
-Indoor Spatial Queries: Modeling, Indexing, and Processing [Experiment & Analysis].
-Submitted to EDBT, 12 pages.
+Tiantian Liu, Huan Li, Hua Lu, Muhammad Aamir Cheema, and Lidan Shou.
+2020.
+An Experimental Analysis of Indoor Spatial Queries: Modeling, Indexing, and Processing. arXiv:2010.03910